greenplum-db/gpdb/src/backend/codegen/README.md

 option to your command line as noted above.

-You can also configure CMake to use a C++ compiler other than the system default by setting the `CMAKE_CXX_COMPILER` option (although Balerion should build with most compilers with reasonable C++11 support - the last few major versions of g++ and clang are both known to work).
+You can also configure CMake to use a C++ compiler other than the system default by setting the `CMAKE_CXX_COMPILER` option (although codegen should build with most compilers with reasonable C++11 support - the last few major versions of g++ and clang are both known to work).

-The balerion source code also comes with a number of example code snippets in the `example` directory.
+The codegen source code also comes with a number of example code snippets in the `example` directory.
 You can configure Cmake to also build those examples by setting `build_examples` option.

 ```
-    cmake -D build_examples=ON /path/to/balerion
+    cmake -D build_examples=ON /path/to/codegen
 ```

-To actually build Balerion, simply run `make` after `cmake` successfully
+To actually build codegen, simply run `make` after `cmake` successfully
 completes:
 ```
 make